v-anya/comp423-course-notes/docs/tutorials/rust-setup.md

 ### Step 1.
 Create a Local Directory and Initialize Git
 (1) Open your terminal or command prompt.

-(2) Create a new directory for your project. (if you'd like to organize this tutorial somewhere else on your machine, change into that parent directory first. )
+(2) Create a new directory for your project.
 ``` bash
 mkdir rust-starter-project
 cd rust-starter-project
 ```
+!!!
+Note
+    If you'd like to organize this tutorial somewhere else on your machine, change into that parent directory first.
 (3) Initialize a new Git repository:
 ``` bash
 git init